Demi Rose Shows Off Perky Derriere In Cheeky Latex Lingerie

 On Thursday, Demi Rose Mawby shared a sizzling snap on Instagram for her 10.3 million followers to enjoy.
 In the photo, the British model posed outside, bathed in dim pink light.
 She faced away from the camera, looking over her shoulder.
 The beauty flaunted her flawless figure in latex lingerie from Lady Lucie Latex.

 The extremely revealing ensemble left very little to the imagination.
 Her perky derriere and long, lean legs were on full display.
 The bombshell slicked back her long hair, giving the look added sex appeal.
 She wore glamorous makeup, that included highlighter on her cheekbones, nude lipstick, and voluminous lashes.

-Fans couldn’t seem to get enough of the sexy snap and Demi’s comments section was soon flooded with compliments.
+Fans couldn’t seem to get enough of the sexy snap, and Demi’s comments section was soon flooded with compliments.

 “YOU are a MASTERPIECE,” gushed an admirer.